jeremyfelt/2015-loopconf/README.md

-# Zen and the Art of Multisite Maintenance
+# Behind the curtain of WordPress multisite

-Loopconf - May 7, 2015
+WordCamp Vancouver - August 15, 2015